debiki/talkyard-prod-one/README.md

 Docker to CoreOS rkt, or upgrading PostgreSQL.
 Then, you will likely need to do things like `git stash save ; git pull origin ;
 git stash pop` and resolve Git edit conflicts, and perhaps run some script.
+Or you might need to provision a new server, install a different tech stack, and import a backup of your database.

 If you didn't run `./scripts/schedule-automatic-upgrades.sh`, you can upgrade manually like so: